zkir21/betterFly/README.md

    All **non java class** files are considered as resource ones.

-3. To form and store usefull for development data in cloud storage for future usage by AI system.
+3. To form and store usefull for development process data in cloud storage for future usage by AI system.

 ## Build
 1. Download zipped project folder or clone it with git.